 Probably one of the most recognized items from the Haunted Mansion is the stretching portraits.
 The originals were hand painted by Marc Davis.
 I have always wanted one, but the originals get auctioned off for quite a bit of money. (a little out of my league).
 I decided the next best thing would be to make my own!.
 Here is a picture of two of the originals and wood detail photo below that.
+My versions are static, they do not stretch.

 Total cost for each portrait is around $55.
 You may do better if you find some of the wood items on sale.
 Your parts list needed for this project are pretty easy to locate.
 You will need: